lannooo/OmniSafeEval/README.md

 The mini version provides a randomly sampled subset of the benchmark, enabling users to quickly test the evaluation pipeline.
 (Complete benchmark will be released soon!)

 Meanwhile, we provide a step-by-step dataset construction pipeline to facilitate full benchmark reproduction.
-By downloading the corresponding publicly available datasets and executing the provided scripts, users can automatically build Omni-UBench, and use it with our provided library modules.
+By downloading the corresponding publicly available datasets and executing the provided scripts, users can automatically build it, and use it with our provided library modules.

 ### Prepare OLLMs/Guardrails [Required]